graphy-young/pm-meter/README.md

 password = 'password'
 dbName = 'dbName'
 ```
+  * `root` account is not recommended as it can make security threats
+* Excecute `init.sh` on your RPi

 # Memo
 * `keys.py` Required which have database connection information in same directory